brightlystar0117/solana-sniper/README.md

 ## Contact

-For any business inquiries, please reach out at:
+For API subscription, please reach out at my telegram:
 - Telegram: `kokiez4000`

+For any business inquiries (development or help in code), please reach out to v0dium at:
+- Telegram: `v0idum`  (Use my telegram username `kokiez4000` as reference)

+I have decided to stop working on further developments but will continue to provide support for my repositories.
-For Discussions and Services:
+For Discussions and API services (my discord server):
 - Discord Server: [[https://discord.gg/UXpCGW5FqW]](https://discord.gg/UXpCGW5FqW)

 Happy trading with the Solana Sniper!